Rajbiraj: Tourism

 Rajbiraj is famous for agricultural products, spices and handicrafts.
 Mithila Paintings and Maithili culture is the main part of tourism to be explored.
 There are many religious Hindu temples to visit.
 Some of them are more than 2000 years old.
 The Koshi Tappu Wildlife Reserve famous for its wildlife is just 40-minute drive from the city.

 The Koshi Barrage is also the attraction which is only 25 km far from the city.
 The nearest inner-madhesh part includes Dharan (75 km) and Gaighat (60 km) far.

 Culture

 Attire

 The females are usually seen in the salwaar kameez and women are seen in the sarees.
 Males usually wear western garments like pants, shirts and T-shirts, rather than the traditional dhoti and kurtas, although males often wear traditional dress during Puja and festivals.
 Females are also gradually taking up more and more Western wear, with variety of jeans in the streets.
-There are less number of girls seen wearing T-skirts and Miniskirts predominating in the private schools, colleges and campuses.
+There are fewer girls seen wearing T-skirts and Miniskirts predominating in the private schools, colleges and campuses.
 Younger females also seen wearing Lehenga in special occasion like wedding ceremony and festivals.